CraigOpie/react-tic-tac-toe/projects/project-1.md

 layout: project
 type: project
 image: images/micromouse.jpg
-title: Micromouse
+title: flightplan
-permalink: projects/micromouse
+permalink: projects/flightplan
 # All dates must be YYYY-MM-DD format!
-date: 2015-07-01
+date: 2018-11-04
 labels:
-  - Robotics
-  - Arduino
+  - Python
-  - C++
+  - GUI
-summary: My team developed a robotic mouse that won first place in the 2015 UH Micromouse competition.
+summary: Freelance project for a worker at the Sydney Airport.
+I wrote an application usign PySide 2.0 (QT based GUI) that streamlines and automates airline flight plan revisions and packaged it for use as an .exe file.
 ---

 <div class="ui small rounded images">